Over the years, I have experimented with a variety of different assessment tools and strategies for improving my students’ reading.

 Once you have planned your focus for each group, you will need to get the books and resources ready that you will be using with them.
 Your resources will vary according to your group abilities.

 I have a few drawers filled with my Guided Reading resources.
 It contains things like:

 -Post it notes

-I get all my book sets ready for the week that I will be reading with each group as well.
+I get all my book sets that I will be using for the week ready as well.

 Your Guided Reading Session

 Once the majority of your class have begun working on their Independent tasks – whether it be Independent Reading, Buddy Reading or other literacy related activities, bring your group to the mat (or Guided Reading Table).